What is Hemp?

 CBD (cannabidiol) and THC (tetrahydrocannabinol) are two of the primary active compounds found in hemp and other cannabis plants.

-Hemp plants are typically bred to contain low levels of THC (less than 0.3% by dry weight), which means that they are not considered to be psychoactive and will not produce a “high” when consumed.
+Hemp plants are typically bred to contain low levels of THC (less than 0.3% by dry weight), which means that they are not considered to be psychoactive and will not produce “high” when consumed.
 In contrast, marijuana plants are bred to contain higher levels of THC, which is responsible for the plant’s psychoactive effects.

 CBD, on the other hand, is present in both hemp and marijuana plants, but it is typically more abundant in hemp.
 CBD is believed to have a range of potential health benefits, including anti-inflammatory, anti-anxiety, and pain-relieving effects.
-Unlike THC, CBD is not psychoactive and will not produce a “high” when consumed.
+Unlike THC, CBD is not psychoactive and will not produce “high” when consumed.

 It’s worth noting that the legal status of hemp and CBD products varies by country and region, and some countries have stricter regulations than others.
 In some places, CBD may be available for medical use only, while in others, it may be available for recreational use.
 In the United States, for example, hemp-derived CBD products are legal under federal law, but marijuana-derived CBD products are illegal under federal law (although they may be legal under some state laws).